JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^works]: For time, I will omit further contemplations on [design principles](https://gist.github.com/JFWooten4/827e423f6d3f2f43801602d81d6adbc0) _in re_ prior [public discussion](https://groups.google.com/g/stellar-dev/c/GPjHIYPdud8/m/S6mFvpgaAQAJ), _quod erat_ appreciatively incorprated into CAP45. 🫱🏼‍🫲🏻 [Tomer established](https://discordapp.com/channels/761985725453303838/1302004423483981924/1302262610409951275) that "you can't call classic order books from Soroban."
 Might we first "put a lot of effort into that" to rectify this limiting plight, since contracts share the root account infrastructure ti hold classic assets?

 Markets have proved time and time again the immense neccesity of limit orders as the base building blocks of liquidty for the tens of thousands of long-tail assets issuer on the network.
-The proven DEX is anything but the black box pictured above, whic is explciilt not the case for smart contacts, aggregators, and frontends.[^hidden-fees] Might an investment in efficient markets today serve the network's issuers for all eternity?
+The proven DEX is anything but the black box pictured above, whic is explciilt not the case for smart contacts, aggregators, and frontends.[^hidden-fees] Might a tenable investment in efficient markets today serve the network's issuers for all eternity?

-[^hidden-fees]: _See, e.g._ XYZ% [Matcha](), XYZ% [Uniswap](), and .15%+ [zeroEx](actual-org-schedule.pdf#page) website execution expenses.
+[^hidden-fees]: _See, e.g._ .15% [ZeroEx](https://0x.org/post/building-in-the-open-0x-pricing-update), .25% [Uniswap](https://support.uniswap.org/hc/en-us/articles/20131678274957-What-are-Uniswap-Labs-fees), and .25% [Matcha](https://0x-website-downloads.s3.amazonaws.com/0x-Monetization-across-DeFi.pdf#page=13) online execution expenses, materially ignoring gas.
 The requisite siloing centralization showcased here run antithically to [free markets](https://discord.com/channels/761985725453303838/761985725453303841/1295912752027664424).
 All furiousity aside, these are fundamntal flaws in the endgame of these contracts, not the fault of talented developers like @earrietadev whom have show exceptional humanitarian consciousncess by pivoting projects away from [wasteful mining externalities](https://discord.com/channels/761985725453303838/946921813143851019/1279941567515459606).

 Could a turly nonprofit financial systme built for its users minimie rents, as [discussed](https://discord.com/channels/761985725453303838/1292523643900919951/1294381549072154746)?
 Or, as in the immediately suceeding message, will we contnue to be hadncuffed to titanic habritrary capital requirments to bootstrap liquidity?
 Perhaps the most performant trading system doesn't require at least three operations to min/max the pathfindong algorithm.